AzureDevOps3/duffney.github.io/_posts/2016-9-23-APracticalGuideforUsingRegexinPowerShell.md

 ---
 layout: post
 title:  "A Practical Guide for Using Regex in PowerShell"
-date:   2016-9-11 09:02:00
+date:   2016-9-23 09:02:00
 comments: true
 tags: [PowerShell, Regex, RegularExpression]
-modified: 2016-9-11
+modified: 2016-9-23
 ---

 ### Introduction

 In this blog post you'll learn severals ways to use regular expression from within PowerShell.
 You've most likely used some of these techniques before.
-Such as the *-match* operator or the *select-string* cmdlet, but probably weren't aware you were using regular epxression.
+Such as the *-match* operator or the *select-string* cmdlet, but probably weren't aware you were using regular expression.
-This post will not teach you how to craft complex regular epxressions.
+This post will not teach you how to craft complex regular expressions.
 Instead it focuses on how to use them in PowerShell to find matches, replace text, and to split on matches.

 ### -match Operator